DivyaniUpadhyay/EcoGrow/README.md

 (5) Chatbot Page :
      In the chatbot user can ask question related to farming and their products or any queries about our websites.

-# Web page Capture :
+# Web Page Capture :
 # (1) Home Page:
  ![Screenshot 2024-06-11 103916](https://github.com/ShubhamRaghu03/ECOGROW/assets/171165584/928a34c9-f04e-488a-92a1-b9f6b06d4928)